 When a side retreats, the battle is interrupted, the window closes and the map appears, indicating with a green filter the possible retreat region(s) (only one possible, to be chosen by the player in the said selection).
-Partial Retreats are possible: select which you need you want to remain and continue the battle by unclicking them in the right-hand bar (all units are selected to retreat by default).
 After any retreat, if there are still battles to be fought, the player returns to the battle list selection window and chooses the next battle.
 If this was the last battle to be resolved, the game allows the player to move on to the next phase.